Team Tony cultivates, curates and shares Tony Robbins’ stories and core principles, to help others achieve an extraordinary life.

 Luckily, your body is equipped with several control mechanisms that help regulate your pH and protect you from falling into this danger zone.

 But like any good piece of machinery, your body can become less efficient if you keep filling it with the wrong type of fuel.
 Wait, fuel?
 Yes, fuel, or in your body’s case, food.
+Alkaline foods and acidic foods have a big impact on the state of your body, including whether or not it has an acidic pH.
+A healthy diet leads to less pain and more energy as well as fewer chronic health problems, but many people do not realize how alkaline vs acidic foods play into that diet.

 Every single type of food has its own pH.
 Some foods, such as avocado and quinoa, are alkalizing and have an alkaline effect on the body.
 Other foods, like most meats and dairy, are acidifying and make it more difficult for the body to function.

 The stomach is very acidic, with a pH of 3.5 or below, so it has no trouble breaking down alkaline foods.
-The American diet, however, is largely comprised of acid-forming foods, which means that the majority of Americans are placing a heavy acidic burden on their bodies and straining their blood’s regulation system.
+The American diet, however, is largely comprised of acidic foods, which means that the majority of Americans are placing a heavy acidic burden on their bodies and straining their blood’s regulation system.

 What are acidic foods?

 Acidic foods are anything you consume with a pH under 7.
 Some examples of acidic foods are coffee, most processed foods, certain dairy products, sugar, processed or cured meats and a variety of other items.
+These foods don’t fit into a sustainable health diet and can cause a number of negative reactions in your body.

 Making the choice between alkaline vs. acidic